-- 27. In 2021-22, one new UCL was issued for the transmission of television programme service.
-We will continue to provide support to the CA in handling UCL applications and licence administration matters. - 28.
-FNOs with manholes installed in public streets are required to follow the guidelines issued in June 2010 and revised in July 2016 in conducting inspections and implementing mitigation measures against the risk of gas explosion on their manholes in public streets.
-We will continue to monitor the implementation work of the operators in accordance with the requirements set out in the guidelines. - 29.
-IoT enables the provision of communications platforms and services for interconnected devices to generate, exchange and consume data with minimal human intervention.
-Since the creation of the Wireless Internet of Things (WIoT) Licence by the CA in December 2017 for the provision of WIoT platforms and services using the shared frequency band of 920 925 MHz, three WIoT licences have been issued.
+33. We will continue to provide support to the CA in handling UCL applications and licence administration matters.

+34. FNOs with manholes installed in public streets are required to follow the guidelines issued in June 2010 and revised in July 2016 in conducting inspections and implementing mitigation measures against the risk of gas explosion on their manholes in public streets.
+We will continue to monitor the implementation work of the operators in accordance with the requirements set out in the guidelines.

+35. IoT enables the provision of communications platforms and services for interconnected devices to generate, exchange and consume data with minimal human intervention.
+Since the creation of the Wireless Internet of Things (WIoT) Licence by the CA in December 2017 for the provision of WIoT platforms and services using the shared frequency band of 920 - 925 MHz, four WIoT licences have been issued.
 Moreover, MNOs may also provide WIoT services using the spectrum assigned to them under their UCLs.
 With the introduction of a new WIoT device fee component under the UCL and Services-based Operator (SBO) Licence effective from 31 January 2019 and 1 August 2020 respectively, any WIoT device operated under the UCL or SBO Licence is subject to a fee of \$2 for each WIoT device, which is on a par with the fee level under the WIoT Licence.
 We will continue to support the CA to facilitate the development of WIoT services in the 5G era.